ppitchyy/jekyll-now/_posts/2016-10-7-Tsukemen.md

 ---
 layout: post
 title: Tsukemen
+description: i stir the pot for hours but the ramen was worth it
+tags: cooking food recipe
 ---

-This is one of my favorite ramen recipes
+This is currently one of my favorite ramen recipes

 ![Tsukemen](/images/tsukemen1.JPG)